Basis-Theory/docs/source/includes/_tokens.md

 `403` | The provided `X-API-KEY` does not have the required permissions

 <aside class="success">
-  Basis Theory recommends encrypting the <code>data</code> attribute of the token.
+  <span>Basis Theory recommends encrypting the <code>data</code> attribute of the token.
 Our recommendation is encrypt the data with a one-time use symmetric encryption key such as <code>AES-256</code> and then encrypt the symmetric key with an asymmetric public key such as <code>RSA</code>.
-Our SDK will automatically handle this for you.
+Our SDK will automatically handle this for you.</span>
 </aside>

 <aside class="warning">
-  WARNING - Never store sensitive plaintext information in your token such as plaintext <code>data</code>, <code>metadata</code> or plaintext, private encryption keys in the <code>encryption</code> attributes of your token.
+  <span>WARNING - Never store sensitive plaintext information in your token such as plaintext <code>data</code>, <code>metadata</code> or plaintext, private encryption keys in the <code>encryption</code> attributes of your token.</span>
 </aside>